bgoonz/gists-revamp/by-extension/markdown/free-4-dev.md.md

 - [education.github.com](https://education.github.com/pack) — Collection of free services for students.
 Registration required
 - [Framacloud](https://degooglisons-internet.org/en/list/) — A list of Free/Libre Open Source Software and SaaS by the French non-profit [Framasoft](https://framasoft.org/en/).
-- [getawesomeness](https://getawesomeness.herokuapp.com) — Retrieve all amazing awesomeness from GitHub… a must see
+- [getawesomeness](https://getawesomeness.herokuapp.com) — Retrieve all amazing awesomeness from GitHub... a must see
 - [github.com — FOSS for Dev](https://github.com/tvvocold/FOSS-for-Dev) — A hub of free and Open Source software for developers.
 - [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) — Get a free sandbox, tools, and other resources you need to build solutions for the Microsoft 365 platform.
 The subscription is a 90-day [Microsoft 365 E5 Subscription](https://www.microsoft.com/microsoft-365/enterprise/e5) (Windows excluded) which is renewable.
-It is renewed if you’re active in development(measured using telemetry data & algorithms).
+It is renewed if you're active in development(measured using telemetry data & algorithms).
 - [RedHat for Developers](https://developers.redhat.com) — Free access to Red Hat products including RHEL,OpenShift,CodeReady etc exclusively for developers.
 Individual plan only.
 Free e-Books also offered for reference.
 - [smsreceivefree.com](https://smsreceivefree.com/) — Provides free temporary and disposable phone numbers.
-- [simplebackups.io](https://simplebackups.io/) — Backup automation service for servers and databases (MySQL, PostgreSQL, MongoDB) stored directly into cloud storage providers (AWS, DigitalOcean, Backblaze…).
+- [simplebackups.io](https://simplebackups.io/) — Backup automation service for servers and databases (MySQL, PostgreSQL, MongoDB) stored directly into cloud storage providers (AWS, DigitalOcean, Backblaze...).
 Provides free plan for 1 backup.
 - [SnapShooter](https://snapshooter.com/) — Backup solution for DigitalOcean, AWS, LightSail, Hetzner and Exoscale, with support for direct database, file system and application backups to s3 based storage.
 Provides a free plan with daily backups for one resource.
 - [Web.Dev](https://web.dev/measure/) — This is a free tool that allows you to see the performance of your website and improve the SEO to get higher rank list in search engines.